lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     -- SHOULD be the maximum key length of the MAC function -- MUST NOT be bigger that 255*Nh of the KDF where Nh is output --   size of the KDF
-    enc              OCTET STRING
+    ct               OCTET STRING
-    -- Encrypted symmetric key from HPKE SendExportBase }
+    -- Ciphertext output from the Encapsulate function }
 ~~~~

-The messages protected using the key derived from the HPKE-exchanges will contain a MAC value in PKIProtection and the protectionAlg MAY be one of the options described
-in CMP Algorithms Section 6.2 [RFCCCCC].
+The CMP messages protected using the shared symmetric key derived from the KEM shared secret will contain a MAC value in PKIProtection and the protectionAlg MAY be one of the options described in CMP Algorithms Section 6.2 [RFCCCCC].

 The message flow establishing a shared symmetric key consists of an additional
 genm/genp with no protection and the desired request/response messages with